 So when is the optimal time to be cutting your baby’s nails?
 I would definitely recommend clipping the nails soon after bath time.
 This is the time they will be the softest and easiest to cut.

 If your child is still very young, you might even be able to get away with clipping them at nap time or when they are nursing.
 For older kids, I’ve found that if they are distracted by a toy, book, or TV show, they tend to stay put more easily during the whole process.

 3. Cutting your baby’s nails

 I would recommend clipping your child’s nails at least once a week to keep them from getting too long.
-You definitely don’t want your baby scratching herself with her long nails!
+Those talons can get sharp!

 Related: How to Give a Newborn a Bath